 Each PEB student must have completed all his/her PEB courses before the end of the second year of study.

-The goal of this fast-paced mini course is to expose incoming PEB graduate students to range of qualitative methods and approaches used to study biological problems, develop communication skills across the disciplines, and ensure that incoming students feel part of the PEB community right from the beginning.
+A semester-long course for credit.
+It exposes incoming PEB graduate students to range of qualitative methods and approaches used to study biological problems, develop communication skills across the disciplines, and ensure that incoming students feel part of the PEB community right from the beginning.
+A group of faculty affiliated with the PEB program co-teach the course, which starts with a Matlab module.

 - MB&B 520a1, Boot Camp Biology for Physicists and Engineers (half-semester, 0.5 credit)